 Types of Unified Communications Solutions

-The first consideration here is the difference between a premise-based unified communications solution and a hosted unified communications (UCaaS) solution.
+The first consideration here is the difference between a premise-based unified communications solution and a hosted Unified Communications as a Service (UCaaS) solution.
 With a premise-based solution, you house and maintain the application on your servers at your premises.
-With a UCaaS solution, your application is hosted by the service provider and delivered to you from their data center and sold to your organization through a per seat monthly subscription model.
+With a Unified Communications as a Service (UCaaS) solution, your application is hosted by the service provider and delivered to you from their data center, and sold to your organization through a per-seat monthly subscription model.

-There are several all-in-one UC product offerings on the market today, such as Microsoft Lync, Google Apps and Evolve IP’s UC-One.
+There are several UC product offerings on the market today, such as Microsoft Direct Routing, Google Apps, and Cisco WebEx / UCOne.
 For detailed information on the features offered with the leading UC solutions, take a look at our UC Comparison Matrix here.

 About Evolve IP’s Unified Communications as a Service

-With a UC solution from Evolve IP, there’s no need to replace your current communications environment.
-Evolve IP easily integrates to your business where it already lives and works.
-With the Evolve IP UC solution, your associates will take advantage of easy-to-use applications in your preferred environment, whether that is Google, Microsoft, or Apple.
+With a Unified Communications as a Service solution from Evolve IP, there’s no need to replace your current communications environment.
+Evolve IP easily integrates with your users applications’ making it easy for them to adopt and be more productive.
+With the Evolve IP UC solution, associates will take advantage of easy-to-use applications in your preferred environment, whether that is Google, Microsoft, or Apple.
 For detailed information about Evolve IP’s UC solution, click here.